zliasi/tolk/README.md

 ```

 `occurrence` is `first`, `last`, `all`, or an index.
 Negative indices count
-from the end. `all` is for quantities a program prints once per item rather
+from the end. `all` covers two shapes: a quantity printed one line per item,
-than as a table, one line per excited state.
+one line per excited state, and a whole block printed once per cycle.
+The
+second is what makes an optimisation trajectory readable, and each block gets
+a `step` column so the cycles stay apart.

 `block` walks from the anchor to the data. `skip` steps over the header,
 `until` ends the run at `blank` or at a literal that begins a line.